linseystokes17/healthcareCapstone/README.md

 The Napkins folder contains the preliminary napkin drawings for the presentation and the charts we intend to display

-The Charts folder contains .png files of the charts we used
+The Charts folder contains .png files of the charts we used and Power BI files

 The Documents folder contains the following deliverables: ETL Process Document, Napkins feedback and Executive Summary